Hoodoo Mountain: Glaciers

 Two valley glaciers wrap partially around the base of Hoodoo Mountain, both of which are actively retreating.
 Hoodoo Glacier surrounding its northwestern base is the source of the Hoodoo River which flows south into the Iskut River.
 It has lost about 100 m of its total thickness over the last 700 years and its terminus has retreated at least 2 km since the 1920s.
 At the terminus of Hoodoo Glacier is a roughly 350 m long and 100 m wide lake which may occupy a previously drained depression.
 The western side of the glacier contains a small possibly drained ice-marginal lake.
 Twin Glacier surrounds the northwestern base of Hoodoo Mountain and is the largest of the two valley glaciers.
 It is the source of the Twin River which also flows south into the Iskut River.
 Several changes have taken place at this double-lobed glacier since the 1920s.
 Its terminus has retreated about 4 km, having formerly flowed around both sides of a north–south trending ridge.
 A small moraine-dammed lake lies along the southwestern margin of Twin Glacier.

-Hoodoo Glacier and Twin Glacier are separated by a ridgeline extending north of Hoodoo Mountain.
+The Hoodoo and Twin glaciers are separated by a ridgeline extending north of Hoodoo Mountain.
 They have cut deep valleys into the older regional bedrock and have interacted with Hoodoo Mountain intermittently since the Pleistocene.
 Both glaciers originate from the Andrei Icefield centered 16 km northeast of Hoodoo Mountain.
 This large glacial field is informally named after the son of Olav Mokievsky-Zubok, a glaciologist who carried out significant glaciological work in the Coast Mountains from the 1960s to the 1970s.

 The summit of Hoodoo Mountain contains an ice cap that persists at elevations greater than 1600 m.
 It varies from 100 to 150 m thick and has a diameter of 3–4 km, attaining a minimum volume of 3.2 km3.
 Its circular shape and higher elevation have made it relatively stable to climate change, having undergone minor retreat and thinning only at its very edges.
 It therefore maintains at least partial snow cover during all months of the year.
 At the north–central end of the ice cap lies a prominent nunatak called The Horn or Horn Nunatak which consists of pyroclastic rock surrounding a core of lava.